timruffles/js-skeleton/README.md

 ------------

 You'll need the [opam](http://opam.ocaml.org/) package manager.
-It should be available through your distribution, but you can use a [generic opam binary](http://tools.ocaml.org/opam.xml) if it's missing or too old (I use opam 1.2).
+It should be available through your distribution (`brew install opam` on OSX), but you can use a [generic opam binary](http://tools.ocaml.org/opam.xml) if it's missing or too old (I use opam 1.2).

 Install dependencies: